alex-bellon/wikipedia/README.md

 - [Foreign accent syndrome](https://en.wikipedia.org/wiki/Foreign_accent_syndrome) - a medical condition in which patients develop speech patterns that are perceived as a foreign accent that is different from their native accent, without having acquired it in the perceived accent's place of origin.
 - [Friedman Unit](https://en.wikipedia.org/wiki/Friedman_Unit) - One Friedman Unit is equal to six months, specifically the "next six months", a period repeatedly declared by New York Times columnist Thomas Friedman to be the most critical of the then-ongoing Iraq War even though such pronouncements extended back over two and a half years.
 - [Giraffe (chess)](https://en.wikipedia.org/wiki/Giraffe_(chess)) - a fairy chess piece that moves like an elongated knight.
+- [Goatse Security](https://en.wikipedia.org/wiki/Goatse_Security) - a loose-knit, nine-person grey hat hacker group that specialized in uncovering security flaws.
 - [Hobby tunneling](https://en.wikipedia.org/wiki/Hobby_tunneling) - tunnel construction as a diversion.
 - [Intracolonic explosion](https://en.wikipedia.org/wiki/Intracolonic_explosion) is an explosion inside the colon of a person due to ignition of explosive gases such as methane.
 This can happen during colonic exploration, as a result of the electrical nature of a colonoscope.
+- [Italian Sounding](https://en.wikipedia.org/wiki/Italian_Sounding) - the marketing phenomenon consisting of words and images, colour combinations (the Italian tricolour) and geographical references for brands that are evocative of Italy to promote and market products – especially but not exclusively agri-food – that are not actually Made in Italy
 - [Jobsworth](https://en.wikipedia.org/wiki/Jobsworth) - a person who uses the (typically minor) authority of their job in a deliberately uncooperative way, or who seemingly delights in acting in an obstructive or unhelpful manner.
 It characterizes one who upholds petty rules even at the expense of effectiveness or efficiency.
 - ["I'm not a scientist"](https://en.wikipedia.org/wiki/I'm_not_a_scientist) is a phrase that has been often used by American politicians, primarily Republicans, when asked about a scientific subject, such as global warming, or the age of the earth.
 - [Leave the gate as you found it](https://en.wikipedia.org/wiki/Leave_the_gate_as_you_found_it) - a rule in countryside areas throughout the world.
 If a gate is found open, it should be left open, and if it is closed, it should be left closed.
 If a closed gate absolutely must be traversed, it should be closed again afterwards.
 Leaving a closed gate open can lead to animals escaping or unwanted mingling.
 Leaving an open gate closed can prevent livestock from accessing water or other resources.